-All proposals should be supported by a reasonable body of preliminary data and demonstrate strong feasibility of delivery in the 1-year time frame.
+All proposals should address either a significant gap in knowledge, an opportunity for innovation or build upon existing research in MND care.
+Proposals must provide a clear rationale and demonstrate strong feasibility of delivery in the 2-year time frame.
 The funded project can commence on receipt of a signed Grant Agreement and first invoice and must commence within three (3) months of the agreed start date (or the grant shall lapse).